Waiting List and Deferred Applicants

 Is admission from the waiting list need-blind?

-Yes.
 Notre Dame is need-blind for all U.S. citizens and permanent residents.
 Notre Dame is need-aware for all international students.
 We are committed to this policy when admitting students from the waiting list.
-Being need-blind means we do not use one’s need (or lack of need) for financial assistance as a factor in our decisions.
+Being need-blind means we do not use one’s need (or lack of need) for financial assistance as a factor in our admissions decisions.

 How do I send my updates to the Office of Undergraduate Admissions?